Continuous-Data/AzDoAPITools/docs/classic-to-yaml-conversion.md

   - Task Groups: When a Task Group is found it can either be added as \-template: or be expanded and added as \-task:
   - Inputs: Task Group Inputs are converted to template parameters
 - Convert Build Definitions to YAML Pipelines including pipelines properties such as:
+  - Pipelines resources (for non Azure DevOps sources)
   - Triggers: (both Path and Branch)
   - Schedules: (already converted into CRON and UTC w/o DST)
   - Variables: (Secret variables are skipped and settable at queue time will be converted to pipeline parameters)
   - Agent Pools: (both at job and pipeline level)
-  - Jobs: (and interdependendancies between them such as dependancies and conditions)
+  - Jobs: (jop properties, demands and interdependendancies between them such as dependancies and conditions)
   - steps: (including non-default properties, inputs and conditions)
   - Task Groups: When a Task Group is found it can either be added as \-template: or be expanded and added as \-task:
+  - Pipeline properties such as checkout options, lfs, submodules etc.

 The result of this conversion can either be used as a PSObject or be converted into a \*.yml file for direct usage.
 In the future I will create functionality to also import the results of the conversion as a new YAML Pipeline definition inside Azure DevOps.
 For items such as definition specific properties (triggers, schedules etc.) it will be an option to include them in the YAML file or you wish so (not recommended) have them be part of your YAML Pipeline definition.